‘World’s Sexiest DJ’ Nata Lee Exposes Sheer Panties With Her Legs Open & Fans Can’t Take It

-Nata Lee is back on the ‘Gram.
-The social media sensation whose “World’s Sexiest DJ” moniker has already been documented by The Inquisitr took to Instagram with an update just in time for the weekend.
-The blonde hadn’t included much in the way of music in her photo, but she’d definitely given her fans plenty to look at.
-In fact, a quick look at the comments section to the star’s post seems to be suggesting that her followers can’t take the heat.
+Nata Lee is back on the ‘gram.
+The social media sensation, whose “World’s Sexiest DJ” moniker has already been documented by The Inquisitr, took to Instagram with an update just in time for the weekend.
+The blonde didn’t include much in the way of music in her photo, but she definitely gave her fans plenty to look at.
+In fact, a quick look at the comments section of the star’s post seems to be suggesting that her followers can’t take the heat.

 Nata Lee’s photo showed her posing on a bed with white linens.
-The star was seen rocking a sexy and low-cut dress in blue-and-white stripes, with hints of a white bra visible underneath.
+The star was seen rocking a sexy and low-cut dress in blue and white stripes, with hints of a white bra visible underneath.
 Eyes may have been drawn to the way in which the DJ was sitting – while the position in this artsy shot wasn’t provocative, a pair of open legs was upping the ante, with fans seeing the star’s sheer black panties.
-The photo was a tasteful one, though, with Nata Lee seen looking sideways as she clasped onto her blonde hair.
-The star’s long and toned limbs were on show, with her honed arms also visible.
-Nata Lee might not have been making eye contact, but it looks like her fans have been blown away, regardless.
-The post racked up an impressive 16,000 + likes in just 15 minutes, with the comments section to it quickly finding itself filled with fan responses.
+Nata Lee looked sideways as she clasped onto her blond hair.
+The star’s long and toned limbs were on show.
+Her honed arms were also visible.
+Nata Lee might not have been making eye contact, but it looked like her fans have been blown away regardless.
+The post racked up an impressive 16,000-plus likes in just 15 minutes.
+The comments section was quickly filled with fan responses.

 “Sexy tease,” one fan wrote.

-“Spot on perfect, more of these pics needed” was another reply.
+“Spot on perfect, more of these pics needed,” was another reply.

 “God….is the real?” one user queried.

-“Ohhhh yyyessss” seemed to see one of the star’s followers somewhat lose it.
+“Ohhhh yyyessss,” one of the star’s followers added.

 “Omg,” one fan exclaimed.